-- (a) Non-residential customers include commercial, industrial, public and all other such users with the exception of hospitals and health care facilities. - (b) Non-residential water customers shall further reduce their employee water usage to 15 gallons per person per day. - (c) It is the primary responsibility of each non-residential water customer to meet the mandated water use reduction goal in whatever manner possible, including limitation of operating hours or days if necessary. - (d) The Town will establish a water allotment for each non-residential water customers, based upon a required further reduction water usage from the rate of water used by the customer in effect on June 01, 2009, or the last recorded use level if no meter readings record the rate of the customer's use on June 01, 2009. - (e) Each non-residential water user shall provide access to Town personnel for the purpose of meter reading and monitoring of compliance with this ordinance.
+- (a) Non-residential customers include commercial, industrial, public and all other such users with the exception of hospitals and health care facilities. - (b) Non-residential water customers shall further reduce their employee water usage to 15 gallons per person per day. - (c) It is the primary responsibility of each non-residential water customer to meet the mandated water use reduction goal in whatever manner possible, including limitation of operating hours or days if necessary. - (d) The Town will establish a water allotment for each non-residential water customers, based upon a required further reduction water usage from the rate of water used by the customer in effect on (date), or the last recorded use level if no meter readings record the rate of the customer's use on (date). - (e) Each non-residential water user shall provide access to Town personnel for the purpose of meter reading and monitoring of compliance with this ordinance.
 All reasonable efforts will be made to contact customers to arrange for access. - (f) 1.
 If the mandated further reduction in water usage cannot be obtained without imposing extraordinary hardship which threatens health and safety, the non-residential customer may apply to the municipality of a variance.
-For these purposes "extraordinary hardship" means a permanent damage to property or an economic loss which is substantially more severe than the sacrifices borne by other water users subject to this water rationing ordinance.
-If the further reduction would cause an extraordinary hardship or threaten health or safety, a variance may be granted by the Mayor and a revised water use reduction requirement for the particular customer may be established.
+For these purposes "extraordinary hardship" means a permanent damage to property or an economic loss which is substantially more sever than the sacrifices borne by other water users subject to this water rationing ordinance.
+If the further reduction would cause an extraordinary hardship or threaten health or safety, a variance may be granted by the Town Manager and a revised water use reduction requirement for the particular customer may be established. - 2.
+Any person aggrieved by a decision relating to such a variance may file a complaint with the Town Manager in accordance with established procedures. - (g) The Town will provide each non-residential customer with suggested means to reduce usage levels.